Operational Guidelines: One-Parent Family Payment

 See "Back to Education Allowance" guidelines for further details.

-This scheme is administered by the Department of Education and Skills and is operated through ETB’s.
-To participate, a person must be in receipt of One-Parent Family Payment for 6 months and be at least 21 years of age.
+This scheme is administered by the Department of Education and is operated through the ETB’s.
+To participate, a person must be in receipt of One-Parent Family Payment for at least 6 months and be 21 years of age or over..
 Application should be made to the local ETB for a place on a scheme.

 Payment of One-Parent Family Payment will be made in the normal way while attending a VTOS course.
-Secondary benefits may also be retained (as above).
+Secondary benefits may also be retained.

 See Vocational Training Opportunities Scheme guidelines for further details.

-Where a person in receipt of One-Parent Family Payment is working for an employer and on low income, she or he may qualify for this payment in addition to One-Parent Family Payment.
+Where a person in receipt of One-Parent Family Payment is working for an employer and on low income, they may qualify for this payment in addition to One-Parent Family Payment.
 Certain conditions apply in relation to hours of work and duration of employment.
 One Parent Family Payment is assessable as means for Working Family Payment.

-Where One-Parent Family Payment ceases due to the age of the youngest child or relevant child, Working Family Payment rate may be reviewed.
+Where One-Parent Family Payment ceases due to the age of the relevant child, Working Family Payment rate may be reviewed.

 See Working Family Payment (WFP) for more general information.

-Payable for a 26 week period from October to April if a person is living alone or with dependent children or other categories of exempted persons.
+Fuel Allowance is payable for a 26 week period from October to April if a person is living alone or with qualified children or other categories of exempted persons.
 Only one Fuel Allowance per household is payable.
 A person must apply for the allowance.

 See "Fuel Allowance Schemes" operational guidelines for more general information.

-A Widowed or Surviving Civil Partner Grant is a once-off payment designed to assist with income support needs of a widow/er or surviving civil partner immediately following the death of his or her spouse or civil partner.
+A Widowed or Surviving Civil Partner Grant is a once-off payment designed to assist with income support needs of a widow/widower or surviving civil partner immediately following the death of their spouse or civil partner.

-To qualify a widow/er/surviving civil partner must have qualified for Child Support Payment (previously known as Increase for a Qualified Child).
+To qualify a widow/widower/surviving civil partner must be getting Child Support Payment for a Qualified Child).
 For the purposes of the Widowed or Surviving Civil Partner Grant, a qualified child is:

 On the death of a qualified child, payment continues for six weeks at the rate in payment at the date of death.
 Notification of the date of death should be given to the department at the earliest possible date.

-(See separate guidelines on Payment Related Issues for fuller details.)
+(See Payment Related Issues guidelines for more details.)

 A person may also qualify for: